 Secure Fisheries brings together key stakeholders who are interested in understanding and improving fisheries management around the world to reduce fisheries conflict, improve fisheries sustainability, and contribute to greater food and economic security.
 Our engaging, outcome-driven forums build networks around fisheries, connect donors and investors to fishing sector opportunities, and generate ideas and policy recommendations.

-SFF 2019 will explore tangible ways to build a sustainable fishing sector that provides long-term food & economic security for Somalis.
+SFF 2019 explored tangible ways to build a sustainable fishing sector that provides long-term food & economic security for Somalis.

 Caught Red-Handed, a series of eleven workshops throughout nations in the Western Indian Ocean, connects navies, coast guards, and law enforcement to harmonize information collection and sharing to combat illegal fishing.